fastlmm/FaST-LMM/README.md

 (or use the Windows GUI for env variables).

 Note for Windows: You must have Visual Studio installed.
-If you have VisualStudio2008 installed (which was used to build python2.7) you need to nothing more.
-Otherwise, follow these instructions:

-If you have Visual Studio 2010 installed, execute:

-    SET VS90COMNTOOLS=%VS100COMNTOOLS%

-or with Visual Studio 2012 installed:

-    SET VS90COMNTOOLS=%VS110COMNTOOLS%

-or with Visual Studio 2013 installed:

-    SET VS90COMNTOOLS=%VS120COMNTOOLS%

-or with Visual Studio 2015 installed:

-    SET VS90COMNTOOLS=%VS130COMNTOOLS%

-or with Visual Studio 2017 installed:

-    SET VS90COMNTOOLS=%VS140COMNTOOLS%

 Running regression tests
 --------------------------------------